w3c/ColorWeb-CG/hdr-in-png-requirements.md

 ## Strawman approach

 A PNG may contain multiple chunks with color space information.
-A PNG viewer should use the highest priority color space chunk, ignoring the others.
+A PNG viewer should use the highest priority color space chunk that it can honor, ignoring the others.
 The priorities are from highest to lowest:

 * `cICP`
 * `iCCN`